CleverCloud/doc.clever-cloud.com/_posts/java/2012-02-02-play-framework.md

 configuration elements to the start command.</p>
 </div>

-The file must contains the
+The file must contain the
 following fields:

 {% highlight javascript %}